UX-and-I/storybook-design-token/README.md

 The presenter controls how your token previews are rendered.
 See the next section for a complete list of available presenters.
 You can omit the presenter definition if you don't want to render a preview or no presenter works with your token.

-To list your svg icons, the addon parses your svg files searching for svg elements. **Important: Only svg elements with an `id` or `data-token-name` attribute are added to the token list.**
+To list your svg icons, the addon parses your svg files searching for svg elements. **Important: Only svg elements with an `id` or `data-token-name` attribute are added to the token list.** You can provide descriptions and category names for your icons using the (optional) attributes `data-token-description` and `data-token-category`.

 ## Available presenters